cagla-su/Linux-Gaming-Guide/README.md

 	- If the game you searched is ranked **lower than silver**, that means it is **unplayable**.
 	- You can get optimization tips if there are any reviews written for your game.
 If you wish, you can write your own reviews for any Steam game you wish.
 # Hybrid Graphics Setup
-- If your system has **two GPUs**, it is recommended to install Vulkan drivers for both hardware and set games to run through your dedicated GPU.
+- If your system has **two GPUs (1 integrated + 1 dedicated)**, it is recommended to install Vulkan drivers for both hardware and set games to run through your dedicated GPU.
 - To run games using your dedicated **AMD** GPU, use the following command:
 ```
 DRI_PRIME=1